 Hyde Park and Battersea Park are however both within walking distance and as such can provide some refuge for the local residents.
 This said since Chelsea is such historic part of London there are still many Mewses, side streets and markets that can make it feel at times almost like a village.

-Chelsea has a history of being associated with aristocracy, nobility and affluent society in general.
+Chelsea has a history of association with aristocracy, nobility and affluent society in general.
 It has been one of the most affluent places in London since the middle of the century and as such the breakdown of the demographics should be no surprise.

 The number of single person households is considerably higher than in London as a whole as well as the representation of the 30+ age group.
-There are relatively few couples with children even though these can be targetted when needed since with local knowledge small pockets of more family oriented households in the area can be found.
+There are relatively few couples with children even though we can target these when needed since we can find small pockets of more family oriented households in the area with local knowledge.

 Some 75% of the local population describe themselves as associate professionals, professionals, managers or directors.
 As you would expect the average income in the area is considerably above London average